 Biography

-Anita Manshadi is a settler of colour with Persian ancestral ties who was raised on the Haisla territory and currently resides as an uninvited guest on the traditional territory of the lək̓ʷəŋən people.
-Anita is a recent graduate with a Masters of Public Health, specializing in Indigenous Peoples Health from the University of Victoria.
-Anita has over 6 years of professional experience working with First Nations communities and organizations, most recently at the First Nations Health Authority.
-With her most recent experience as a Wellness Research Coordinator, she supported a three-year First Nations-led and community-driven research project titled, "We Walk Together: Exploring Connection to Land, Water and Territory."
+Anita Manshadi is a settler of colour with Persian ancestral ties raised on the Haisla territory.
+She currently resides as an uninvited guest on the traditional territory of the lək̓ʷəŋən people.
+Anita received her Masters of Public Health from the University of Victoria where she specialized in Indigenous Peoples Health and has over 7 years of professional experience working with First Nations communities and organizations, most recently at the First Nations Health Authority (FNHA).
+With a background in public health and Indigenous health research, Anita continues to critically explores pressing areas within Indigenous-specific racism within the health care system, social justice and health equity, Indigenous health and wellness indicators, and Indigenizing health policies and environments with and for First Nations, Métis and Inuit people and communities.

 Join our Team